pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ## Drop placement rules

-Dropping a placement rule can be achieved by a DROP subclause:
+Dropping a placement rule can be achieved by a DROP clause:

 ```sql
 ALTER TABLE table_name